 - 1/4 cup brined capers

-1 Cut the chicken breast halves horizontally, butterflying them open.
+1 To make chicken cutlets, slice the chicken breast halves horizontally, butterflying them open.
 If the breast pieces you are working with are large, you may want to cut them each into two pieces.
 If the pieces are still thick after butterflying, put them between two pieces of plastic wrap and pound them with a meat hammer to 1/4-inch thickness.

 2 Mix together the flour, salt, pepper, and grated Parmesan.
 Rinse the chicken pieces in water.
 Dredge them thoroughly in the flour mixture, until well coated.

 3 Heat olive oil and 2 tablespoons of the butter in a large skillet on medium high heat.
 Add half of the chicken pieces, do not crowd the pan.
 Brown well on each side, about 3 minutes per side.
 Remove the chicken from the pan and reserve to a plate.
 Cook the other breasts in the same manner, remove from pan.
-Cover with aluminum foil and keep warm in the oven while you prepare the sauce.
+Place the breasts on a rack over a roasting pan and keep warm in a 225°F oven while you prepare the sauce.